nihas101/java-chip-8-emulator/README.md

 ## Build Standalone Distribution

-To create a standalone distribution as a zip file, run:
+To create a standalone distribution as a zip or tar file, run:

 ```sh
 ./gradlew distZip